The Klanghain

 Ethical Orientation through Semantic Coherence in Human–AI Interaction

 The Klanghain is a research-based approach that extends the discourse on AI alignment.
 At its center stands not the optimization of behavior through rules or target specifications, but the analysis and design of the linguistic, semantic, and relational conditions under which AI systems act coherently, verifiably, and with epistemic stability in interaction with humans.
 The approach understands resonance not metaphysically but functionally: as the structural fit between frames of meaning, implicit assumptions, and actual effect on the human space of thought.
 Ethics, here, is not implemented but studied as the emergent stability of coherent spaces of meaning.
-This work arose outside institutional research contexts and is documented in publicly accessible papers with DOI.
-It addresses professionals in AI research, ethics, governance, and the philosophy of language who work on non-reductionist yet scientifically accountable models of alignment.
+This work was developed outside institutional research settings and is openly documented through DOI-assigned publications on Zenodo, including the complete Klanghain distribution and accompanying papers.
+It addresses professionals in AI research, ethics, governance, and the philosophy of language who work on non-reductionist yet scientifically accountable approaches to alignment.
+For professional exchange, please contact mail(at)friedensmal.de (replace “(at)” with “@”).

 🌿 What Is the Klanghain